 At the Potager du Roi at least four hundred old and recent varieties of fruit and as many of vegetables are grown to provide the public with a wide selection of unusual and rare fruit and vegetables.
 Great taste, easy-growth, good integration in production agenda, singularity or historical values are some of the qualities gardeners take into account when selecting different varieties.
 Each year the Potager du Roi produces 30 tonnes of fruit and 20 tonnes of vegetables.

 Enjoy your visit!

 - January to March : Tuesdays and Thursdays 10 am to 1 pm.

 - April to October: Tuesdays to Sunday 10 am to 6 pm

 - November to December: Tuesdays and Thursdays from 10 am to 6 pm & Saturdays from 10 am to 1 pm

 Closed on 1 May

 Closed over Christmas period

-Possibility of organising guided visits in English for groups of visitors, please contact the Potager du Roi for more information.
+Possibility of organizing guided visits in English for groups of visitors, please contact the Potager du Roi for more information.